-- Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator; - Develop a detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies (within the proposed PCAS) will be applied to Kilaranny Bog.
-This will take account of peat depths, topography, drainage and hydrological modelling; - A hydrology and drainage management assessment of the proposed enhanced rehabilitation measures will be carried out, with no significant issues identified; - A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation will be carried out.
-The results of this assessment have been incorporated into the rehabilitation plan to minimise known archaeological disturbance, where needed; - A review of issues that may constrain rehabilitation such as amenity, forestry, other land-uses, known rights of way, archaeology, turbary, and existing land agreements will be carried out and incorporated into the rehabilitation plan, where needed; - A review of remaining milled peat stocks will be carried out.
-All peat stocks will eventually be removed. - An ecological appraisal of the potential impacts of the planned rehabilitation such as the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) or larval webs of Marsh Fritillary butterfly, etc will be carried out. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - Carry out Appropriate Assessment of the Rehabilitation Plan.
-Incorporate any required mitigation measures from the AA in the plan for the delivery of rehabilitation and decommissioning across the site. - Track delivery of mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.
+- Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator; - A detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies (within the proposed PCAS) will be applied to Kilaranny Bog has been developed.
+This will take account of peat depths, topography, drainage and hydrological modelling; - A hydrology and drainage management assessment of the proposed enhanced rehabilitation measures has been carried out, with no significant issues identified; - A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation has been carried out.
+The results of this assessment have been incorporated into the rehabilitation plan to minimise known archaeological disturbance, where needed; - A review of issues that may constrain rehabilitation such as amenity, forestry, other land-uses, known rights of way, archaeology, turbary, and existing land agreements has been carried out and incorporated into the rehabilitation plan, where needed; - A review of remaining milled peat stocks has been carried out.
+All peat stocks will eventually be removed. - An ecological appraisal of the potential impacts of the planned rehabilitation such as the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) or larval webs of Marsh Fritillary butterfly, etc will be carried out. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - An Appropriate Assessment of the Rehabilitation Plan has been carried out.
+(Note that the rehabilitation plan for Kilaranny screened out at the Stage I.) - See Kilaranny Decommissioning and Rehabilitation Plan Addendum 1 for more details. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) (where required), and other environmental control measures during the implantation of the rehabilitation plan.